trbflxr/kino/README.md

 ## Support the project

-If you wish to support the development of the project, there's a link at the top of this page.
+If you want to support the development of the project, you can do so on our [Patreon](https://www.patreon.com/kinomod).
 All supporters get access to **Extras** which you can read about in the **Features** part of this page.
+Tier 2 supporters will also have access to **Air** and **Hydraulic** suspension.
 Thanks a lot to people who have already supported us!